Oliver Lafayette: Professional career

 Lafayette played with the Fort Wayne Mad Ants during the 2009–10 season in the NBA Development League.
 With the Mad Ants, the guard started 42 of 48 games and averaged 17.1 points, 6.5 assists and 1.8 steals in 35.3 minutes per game.
 On April 14, 2010, Lafayette signed with the Boston Celtics of the National Basketball Association and appeared in one game with the team in which he scored 7 points.
-According to research by STATS LLC, those 7 points are an NBA record for most points scored in a career of exactly one game played.
 Upon playing with the Celtics, Lafayette became the 23rd former Houston Cougar to play in the NBA.

 On October 13, 2010, Lafayette signed with Partizan Belgrade in Serbia, but the contract was terminated in November.

 In December 2010, Lafayette practiced with the Fort Wayne Mad Ants, his former team.
 He was going to sign with the Mad Ants once he was officially released from Partizan Belgrade.
 After averaging 16.4 points per game with the Mad Ants, he signed a four-month contract with the Turkish team Beşiktaş.
 But due to health problems, his contract was dropped.

 In February 2011, Lafayette signed with Maccabi Ashdod in Israel.
-On October 5, 2011 he signed a one-year contract with Asseco Prokom Gdynia in Poland.
+On October 5, 2011, he signed a one-year contract with Asseco Prokom Gdynia in Poland.

 In January 2012, Lafayette signed with Anadolu Efes Istanbul for the remainder of the 2011–12 season.
 Later that year, he joined Žalgiris Kaunas.
 He signed with Valencia Basket in the offseason in 2013.

 On June 22, 2014, he signed a two-year deal with Olympiacos Piraeus.
 On June 29, 2015, he parted ways with Olympiacos.

 On July 9, 2015, he signed with the Italian club Emporio Armani Milano.

 On July 18, 2016, Lafayette signed with Spanish team Unicaja.
 In April 2017, Lafayette won his second EuroCup with Unicaja after beating Valencia BC in the Finals.

 On July 31, 2017, Lafayette signed with Italian club Virtus Bologna.

 On November 13, 2018, Lafayette signed with Bosnian club Igokea.